lichen-community-systems/Flocking/README.md

 Getting Started
 ---------------

-Flocking includes a build system, which generates a single file that is easy to include in your web page.
+Flocking includes a build system, which will generate a single file that is easy to include in your web page.
+Before you start, you'll need to have [Node.js](http://nodejs.org) installed, too.

+Install grunt and related dependencies:

+    npm install

 To make a build, simply run:

     grunt